MongoliaOfficial Name: Mongolia

-Mongolia is a vast country of mountains, lakes, deserts, and grasslands.
-It is approximately the size of Alaska.
 Since 1990, Mongolia has been successfully transitioning into a parliamentary democracy.
 Economic reforms continue, although the country’s development will depend on considerable infrastructure investment, particularly in the mining, energy, transportation, and communication sectors.
-Please read the Department of State’s Fact Sheet on Mongolia for additional information on U.S. – Mongolia relations.
+Read the Department of State’s Fact Sheet on Mongolia for additional information on U.S. – Mongolia relations.

 Entry, Exit & Visa Requirements

-You must have a passport valid for at least six months beyond the date of your intended arrival in Mongolia.
-An entry/exit visa is not required if you are visiting for fewer than 90 days for the purpose of business or tourism; however, if you plan to stay in Mongolia for more than 30 days, you must register with the Office of Immigration, Naturalization, and Foreign Citizens in Ulaanbaatar within seven days of arriving in Mongolia and obtain a residency permit card.
-If you do not register and you stay longer than 30 days, even for reasons beyond your control, you will not be allowed to exit until you pay a fine.
-The Immigration Office inspector sets the fine amount, which can vary.
-According to Mongolian immigration law, the minimum fine is one to three times the Mongolian minimum wage.
-On July 8, 2010, the Government of Mongolia passed a law requiring foreign citizens to carry their residency permit card or passport at all times while in Mongolia.
-Mongolian authorities now have the legal right and responsibility to stop people and request their documents.
-Persons found to be non-compliant with the law are subject to a fine if not in possession of their documents when stopped by Mongolian authorities.
+You must have a passport valid for at least six months beyond the date of your arrival in Mongolia.
+A visa is not required if you are visiting Mongolia for fewer than 90 days for the purpose of business or tourism; however, if you plan to stay in Mongolia for more than 30 days, you must register with the Citizenship and Migration General Authority of Mongolia in Ulaanbaatar within seven working days of arriving in Mongolia and obtain a residency permit card.
+If you do not register and you stay longer than 30 days, even for reasons beyond your control, you will not be allowed to exit until you have paid a fine, which can vary.
+The minimum fine is one to three times the Mongolian monthly minimum wage, or approximately $96 to $288 at current exchange rates.
+Foreign citizens are required to carry their residency permit card or passport at all times while in Mongolia and are subject to a fine if not in possession of their documents when stopped by Mongolian authorities.

 If you are planning to work or study in Mongolia, you should apply for a visa at a Mongolian embassy or consulate outside of Mongolia.
-If you do not have a visa upon arrival in Mongolia, the authorities may refuse to allow you to register to obtain a residency permit; they may charge you a fine or require that you leave the country.
+If you do not have a visa upon arrival in Mongolia, the authorities may refuse to allow you to register to obtain a residency permit, charge you a fine, or require that you leave the country.

-If you plan to arrive and depart Mongolia through China or Russia, you should be aware of Chinese and Russian visa regulations and obtain multiple-entry visas for Russia or China before beginning your trip.
-It is difficult to obtain Russian visas at the Russian Embassy in Mongolia, so if you need a visa for Russia, you should obtain it outside of Mongolia.
+If you plan to arrive or depart Mongolia overland through China or Russia, you should be aware of Chinese and Russian visa regulations and obtain appropriate visas before beginning your trip.
+If you need a visa for Russia, you should obtain it outside of Mongolia, as it is difficult to obtain Russian visas at the Russian Embassy in Ulaanbaatar.

 Check with immigration authorities to make sure that the border posts you intend to use in China and Russia will allow U.S. citizens to transit there and will be open when you want to use them.
 A number of border posts are closed to foreigners.
-For more information on the entry/exit requirements for Russia and China, see the Country Specific Information for Russia and China.
+For more information on the entry, exit, and transit requirements for Russia and China, see the Country Specific Information for Russia and China.

-In an effort to prevent international child abduction, many governments have initiated procedures at entry/exit points.
-These often include requiring documentary evidence of relationship and permission from the parent(s) or legal guardian for the child to travel.
-At this time it is not required for foreigners, however having such documentation on hand, even if not required, may facilitate entry/departure.
+In an effort to prevent international child abduction, Mongolia requires that its citizens provide documentary evidence of relationship and permission from parent(s) or a legal guardian for a child to travel.
+At this time it is not required for foreigners, however having such documentation on hand may help facilitate entry/departure.

 Safety and Security

 There are increasing reports of unprovoked xenophobic attacks against foreign nationals, including against U.S. citizens.
 Asian-Americans should exercise caution at all times when walking in the streets of Ulaanbaatar, as they may be mistaken for ethnic Chinese or Koreans and attacked.
-Inter-racial couples are targeted for assault.
+Inter-racial couples are sometimes targeted for assault.
 The perpetrators usually target foreign men with local women.
 These assaults range from organized attacks by nationalist groups to spontaneous incidents in bars.

 - Chinggis Khan International Airport in Ulaanbaatar: Organized groups frequently target tourists for robbery and pickpocketing at this airport.